KDBC-TV: Pappas and Titan ownership

-On October 19, 2009, Communications Corporation of America, owner of NBC affiliate KTSM-TV (channel 9), entered into a shared services agreement with Titan TV for KTSM-TV to provide advertising sales and administrative services as well as some news resources for KDBC-TV.
-Titan retained KDBC's broadcast license, while both stations would nominally employ separate news departments.
-However, KTSM-TV was heavily criticized for reducing KDBC's newscasts to near-rebroadcasts with heavy story sharing with its own newscasts.
-Critics said this made both news departments indistinguishable from one another on-air.
+On October 19, 2009, Communications Corporation of America (ComCorp), owner of KTSM-TV, entered into a shared services agreement with Titan TV for KTSM-TV to provide advertising sales and administrative services as well as some news resources for KDBC-TV.
+Titan retained KDBC's broadcast license.
+The agreement resulted in the firing of roughly half of KDBC's nearly 50 employees.
+During this era, the two stations shared a newsroom but branded separately and had dedicated newscasts with distinct news formats; KDBC was known as Local 4.
+In 2010, the anchor team seen on KDBC's newscasts began reading additional newscasts when ComCorp outsourced news presentation for KVEO-TV in Brownsville to El Paso.